Speaker Breakup and how to reduce its distortion

 When the cone breaks up, it generates standing waves that distort the original audio signal.

-These distortions manifest as harmonic distortion, perceived as a coloration or harshness in the sound, a H3 distorion at 1khz, so create by a 1khz signal alone, will create sound at 3khz (3 times fundamental).
+These distortions manifest as harmonic distortion, perceived as a coloration or harshness in the sound, a H3 distortion at 1khz, so create by a 1khz signal alone, will create sound at 3khz (3 times fundamental).

-When a violent break-up occur at 1500Hz, we have a H3 rise-up at 500Hz (1500/3), so even if we cut at 1kHz we will have the distortion associated to the break-up in the signal and when we will play 500hz we will have an unwanted signal at 1500Hz.
+When a violent break-up occurs at 1500Hz, we have a H3 rise-up at 500Hz (1500/3), so even if we cut at 1kHz we will have the distortion associated to the break-up in the signal and when we will play 500hz we will have an unwanted signal at 1500Hz.

 Cone Break-Up and Electrical Current